-- (a) Adopt and revise performance improvement goals in reading, 10 writing, science, and mathematics, by subject and grade level, once 11 12 assessments in these subjects are required statewide; academic and technical skills, as appropriate, in secondary career and technical 13 education programs; and student attendance, as the board deems 14 appropriate to improve student learning.
-The goals shall 15 16 consistent with student privacy protection provisions of RCW 17 28A.655.090(7) and shall not conflict with requirements contained in 18 Title I of the federal elementary and secondary education act of 1965, or the requirements of the Carl D. Perkins vocational education 19 act of 1998, each as amended.
-The goals may be established for all 20 21 students, economically disadvantaged students, limited English proficient students, students with disabilities, and students from 22 disproportionately academically underachieving racial and ethnic 23 backgrounds.
-The board may establish school and school district goals 24 25 addressing high school graduation rates and dropout reduction goals 26 for students in grades seven through twelve.
-The board shall adopt the goals by rule.
-However, before each goal is implemented, the 27 board shall present the goal to the education committees of the house 28 29 of representatives and the senate for the committees' review and comment in a time frame that will permit the legislature to take 30 31 statutory action on the goal if such action is deemed warranted by 32 the legislature; - (b)(i) Identify the scores students must achieve in order to meet the standard on the statewide student assessment.
+- (a) Adopt and revise performance improvement goals in reading, 8 writing, science, and mathematics, by subject and grade level, once 9 assessments in these subjects are required statewide; academic and 10 technical skills, as appropriate, in secondary career and technical 11 12 education programs; and student attendance, as the board deems appropriate to improve student learning.
+The goals shall be 13 consistent with student privacy protection provisions of RCW 14 15 28A.655.090(7) and shall not conflict with requirements contained in 16 Title I of the federal elementary and secondary education act of 17 1965, or the requirements of the Carl D. Perkins vocational education act of 1998, each as amended.
+The goals may be established for all 18 19 students, economically disadvantaged students, limited English proficient students, students with disabilities, and students from 20 21 disproportionately academically underachieving racial and ethnic 22 backgrounds.
+The board may establish school and school district goals 23 addressing high school graduation rates and dropout reduction goals for students in grades seven through twelve.
+The board shall adopt 24 25 the goals by rule.
+However, before each goal is implemented, the board shall present the goal to the education committees of the house 26 of representatives and the senate for the committees' review and 27 28 comment in a time frame that will permit the legislature to take statutory action on the goal if such action is deemed warranted by 29 the legislature; 30 - (b) (i) Identify the scores students must achieve in order to meet the standard on the statewide student assessment.
 The board shall also determine student scores that identify levels of student performance below and beyond the standard.
-The board shall set such performance standards and levels in consultation with the superintendent of public instruction and after consideration of any recommendations that may be developed by any advisory committees that may be established for this purpose;

-(ii)((A))) The legislature intends to continue the implementation of chapter 22, Laws of 2013, 2nd sp. sess. when the legislature expressed the intent for the state board of education to identify the student performance standard that demonstrates a student's career and college readiness for the eleventh grade consortium-developed assessments.
+The board shall set such performance standards and levels in consultation with the superintendent of public instruction and after consideration of any recommendations that may be developed by any advisory committees that may be established for this purpose; - 39 (ii) ((-(A))) The legislature intends to continue the 40 implementation of chapter 22, Laws of 2013, 2nd sp. sess. when the legislature expressed the intent for the state board of education to identify the student performance standard that demonstrates a student's career and college readiness for the eleventh grade consortium-developed assessments.
 Therefore, by December 1, 2018, the state board of education, in consultation with the superintendent of public instruction, must identify and report to the governor and the education policy and fiscal committees of the legislature on the equivalent student performance standard that a tenth grade student would need to achieve on the state assessments to be on track to be career and college ready at the end of the student's high school experience;